 The great thing is you can try both if you want.
 Maybe you start out with a short-term plan and see if you like it and then decide.
 Or, lock-in a long-term plan with a risk-free period so you have the ability to switch off it with no cancellation fee.

 ElectricityRates.com has all sorts of plans and plan lengths available from many different providers.
-Just type in your zip code into our search and compare tool to see the plans available in your area.
+Just type in your ZIP Code into our Rate Comparison Tool found at the top of the page to see rates in your area.